 using less water in the garden; and

-by not disposing medicines, paints or other pollutants through the sink.
+not disposing of medicines, paints or other pollutants down the sink.

 Below are some more detailed methods for putting this into practice.